Cyrus C. Carpenter

 Cyrus Clay Carpenter (November 24, 1829 – May 29, 1898) was a Civil War officer, the eighth Governor of Iowa and U.S. Representative from Iowa's 9th congressional district.

 Early life

 Born near Harford, Pennsylvania, Carpenter attended the common schools, and was graduated from Harford Academy in 1853.
-His parents were Asahel Carpenter and Amanda M. Thayer and he is a descendant of the immigrant William Carpenter (1605 England - 1658/1659 Rehoboth, Massachusetts) the founder of the Rehoboth Carpenter family who came to America in the mid-1630s.
+His parents were Asahel Carpenter and Amanda M. Thayer and he is a descendant of the immigrant William Carpenter, the founder of the Rehoboth Carpenter family who came to America in the mid-1630s.

 Early work

 He moved to Iowa in 1854 and engaged in teaching in Fort Dodge, Iowa, and afterwards in land surveying, working as the County surveyor of Webster County in 1856.
 He studied law but never practiced.
 In March, 1857, he joined the relief expedition sent to Spirit Lake to aid the settlers driven from their homes by the Sioux Indians in the aftermath of the Spirit Lake Massacre.

 He initially served as member of the Iowa House of Representatives from 1858 to 1860.